-The Village Board meets the first and third Mondays of each month at 7:00 p.m. at the Grashorn Civic Center located at 84 N. Lake Street in the Village of Elkhart Lake.
+From April - December, the Village Board meets the first and third Mondays of each month at 6 p.m. at the Grashorn Civic Center located at 84 N. Lake Street in the Village of Elkhart Lake.
+From January - March the Board meets once a month at 6:00 p.m.